This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your healthcare provider will check your blood pressure, pulse, and blood oxygen level.
-He will listen to your heart and lungs.
-He will ask if you have received vaccinations.
-Tell him if you have been around anyone who is sick or if you have traveled recently.
-You may also need any of the following:
+Your healthcare provider will ask about your signs and symptoms and examine you.
+He or she will listen to your heart and lungs.
+Tell him or her if you have been around anyone who is sick.
+You may need any of the following:

-- A mucus culture may be tested for other infections and also to find out which virus caused your pneumonia.
+- A mucus sample is collected and tested for the virus that caused your pneumonia.
 Your healthcare provider may swab your throat or the inside of your nose to get a mucus sample.
-He may ask you to cough mucus into a cup.
+He or she may ask you to cough mucus into a cup.

 How is viral pneumonia treated?

 Most people with viral pneumonia are treated at home.
-Older adults and anyone with other health problems may need to stay in the hospital.
-Viral pneumonia usually goes away in 3 to 7 days with treatment.
+Older adults and people with health problems may need to stay in the hospital.
 You may need any of the following:

 - Ask about vaccines.
 You may need a vaccine to help prevent pneumonia.
 Get an influenza (flu) vaccine every year as soon as it becomes available.

 - You have more trouble breathing or your breathing seems faster than normal.